humbletim/setup-vulkan-sdk/README.md

 - 1.2.198.1
 - 1.3.204.0

-It is also possible to specify `latest` (and the action will attempt to resolve using the Vulkan SDK web service).
+It is also possible to specify `latest` and the action will attempt to resolve automatically.

+NOTE: For production workflows it is recommended to create project-local copies of the desired SDK config.json(s) instead (see [Advanced](#Advanced-integration) example below).

+## Including Vulkan SDK command line tools

+It is now possible to include Glslang and SPIRV-* command line tools as part of this action.

+However, depending on your project's needs, it might make more sense to use unattended installation of an official Vulkan SDK binary releases instead.
+An alternative action is provided for that [humbletim/install-vulkan-sdk](https://github.com/marketplace/actions/install-vulkan-sdk) (note that using full SDK binary releases consume a lot more runner disk space (600MB+)).

 ## Action Parameters